55 Animals Found in Lakes

 by TomSpinker is licensed under CC BY-NC-ND 2.0

-In this blog post, we’ll explore animals that can be found living in lakes, from the large and impressive to the small and fascinating.
+In this blog post, we’ll explore the animals that live in lakes, from the large and impressive to the small and fascinating.

 Read on to learn more about these incredible creatures and get inspired to explore the aquatic fauna of your local lake!

-Have you ever wondered what kind of animals inhabits our lakes?
+Have you ever wondered what kind of animals inhabit our lakes?
 From tiny invertebrates to large mammals, many creatures call lakes home.

 This blog post will look at fascinating lake-dwelling animals you need to know.

-From the ever-popular otter to the majestic sturgeon, you’ll learn all about the various critters that live in our lakes.
+From the ever-popular otter to the majestic sturgeon, you’ll learn all about the various critters in our lakes.

 1. Minnows

-Minnows are small freshwater fish that can be found in many lakes, ponds, streams, and rivers.
+Minnows are small freshwater fish found in many lakes, ponds, streams, and rivers.

 They are some of the most numerous animals found in lakes, and their tiny size makes them a favorite food for predators.